spectrum-finance/docs/docs/1-about-ergodex/glossary.md

 A pool containing 2 tokens that are available to trade against each other.

 ## UI Fee
-Fees that are rewarded to the protocol itself.
+Fees that the UI provider is rewarded with.

 ## Miner Fees
 Fees that are rewarded to miners for confirming the transactions.